rchurchley/sfuthesis/README.md

 # sfuthesis

-The `sfuthesis` project provides a template from which graduate students at Simon Fraser University can start writing their thesis or dissertation.
+The `sfuthesis` project provides a template from which graduate students at Simon Fraser University can start writing their thesis.

 The LaTeX class file `sfuthesis.cls` sets your document to follow the SFU Library's style requirements, so you can focus on writing up your research instead of fiddling with formatting.

-As of Summer 2015, the SFU Library has approved the 2.0.0 release of `sfuthesis` to replace the old thesis templates used from 1989 through 2014.
+As of Fall 2020, the SFU Library has approved the 2.3.0 release of `sfuthesis` to replace any older thesis templates.

 Before you submit your thesis, please make sure to **double-check all style requirements** on the [SFU Library website](http://www.lib.sfu.ca/help/publish/thesis).
 There are several standards (e.g. abstract word limits) that LaTeX cannot automatically arrange for you, and you are ultimately responsible for making sure that your thesis conforms to the regulations set out by the library.